Jennifer Lopez Shows Plenty Of Enviable Skin With Her Promise Of Perfection

 Jennifer Lopez typically seems picture-perfect when she appears on social media.
 For her Instagram upload on October 2, the “Jenny From The Block” singer was showing lots of well-toned, quite tanned, very enviable skin.

-The 50-year-old, who never seems to age from one year to another, wore a skimpy halter mini made of mesh.
+The 50-year-old, who never seems to age from one year to another, wore a skimpy halter mini dress made of mesh.
 She sat with one hand on her head and one knee while the other hand seemed to be helping anchor her careful positioning.
 Her naked, very muscular legs were akimbo as she modeled in front of an off-white background in a photo that seemed to have been photoshopped to put her in that particular setting.

-Jennifer wore her straight brown locks parted in the middle and behind her ears, putting her seductive face on full view.
-She wore subtle makeup, including nearly nude color on her slightly parted lips with the added touch of a big of gloss.
+Jennifer wore her straight brown locks parted in the middle and tucked behind her ears, putting her seductive face on full view.
+She wore subtle makeup, including nearly-nude color on her slightly parted lips with the added touch of gloss.
 Her brows were perfectly groomed and arched, and her brown eyes popped thanks to several shades of smoky shadow and a limited amount of liner while her lashes look lush but not overly so.
 Her prominent cheekbones had been treated to a bit of blush and her entire face was given a becoming finish.

 While the purpose of JLo’s fresh upload was to hawk her new fragrance, Promise, all eyes were probably drawn to the woman instead of her perfume.
 From among her 102.3 million Instagram followers, more than 69,000 likes had been given to JLo’s newest share while more than 800 followers took time to comment both verbally and symbolically on the provocative upload within mere minutes of going live.